jbhagan/ins_submit/README.md

 % python manage.py runserver

-This will start a sinple server that is used to serve up the Django page.
+This will start a simple server that is used to serve up the Django page.

 In your browser, enter the URL [http://127.0.0.1:8000/submit_reference_file/](http://127.0.0.1:8000/submit_reference_file/)